 If a safety or medical incident occurs, the nearest competition official should immediately report the details to Race Control using the PLANS mnemonic, and with further details as requested.
-Once Race Control has been informed of the incident, they are the controlling authority and will make all other necessary decisions, including dispatching safety and medical assistance.
+Once Race Control has been informed of the incident, Race Control is the controlling authority and will make all other necessary decisions, including dispatching safety and medical assistance.